AlexRoar/ParseEGE/README.md

 # Drawbacks

 Do not use text representation of solution or question if it contains tables.
-Use raw html data and render it manually.
+Use raw HTML data and render it manually.
 You can try to generate images of tables using method obtainTables(), but it works properly only in certain cases.